Sign In / Sign Out

 I am an Upper Division or Graduate student who has applied for housing and decide that I do not want to live on campus/will not attend ASU, what do I need to do?

-Prior to check in, cancellation of a housing assignment must be submitted in writing and received by University Housing.
+Prior to check in, students should cancel their housing application in the Housing Portal.
 If you wish to cancel your assignment, financial penalties may apply.
 Please refer to the Schedule of Charges and Deadlines.
-Cancellations can be mailed, faxed, or emailed from your registered ASU email account.

 What is the duration of my License Agreement?